dbj-data/dbj-fwk/README.md

 Example usage project [DBJWINAPP](https://github.com/dbj-data/dbjwinapp) contains the `program()` entry point for standard Win32 UI desktop app.
 It is in the `program.cpp`.

-You command line switches will also work.
-It is simply you do not start from your main any more.
+Your command line switches will also work.
+It is simply, you do not start from your main any more.

-Yes, that might seem as a bad idea; `main()` is inside this library.
-But you still have the total control; it is only the focus is on your program.
+Yes, that might seem as a bad idea; `main()` inside the library.
+But you still have the total control; it is only the your focus is on your program.
 What comes before the `program()` function, is the infrastructure you do need *and* you do not want to get involved with.

 This is to be built as VStudio 2019 solution

-### As ever we do only
+As ever we do only

 - x64 builds
 - use static runtime library '/MT' or /MTd' for debug builds